terraware/terraware-devices/README.md

 ## Bulk Provisioning

-To use the automated provisioning script you will need to have python installed.
+Prerequisites:

+*   Python 3 installed locally
-1. Install `balenaEtcher` (or a similar program).
+*   `balenaEtcher` (or a similar program) installed locally
+*   a local copy of this repo
+*   a Balena login
+*   an SD card reader/writer

+Additional setup steps:

+1. Download a disk image from the Balena web interface.
 2. Run `pip install balena-sdk pyyaml`
-3. Download a disk image from the Balena web interface.
-4. Close this repo.
-5. In the `terraware-devices` directory, copy `sample-provisioning.yaml` to `provisioning.yaml` and edit it as needed.
+3. In the `terraware-devices` directory, copy `sample-provisioning.yaml` to `provisioning.yaml` and edit it as needed.
     You will need a Balena API key (auth token), which can be obtained via the `Preferences` screen in the Balena web interface.

 For each SD card, perform the following steps: